Tonya Hurley: Memberships and honors

 Hurley is a member of Writers Guild of America, East and the Horror Writers Association.
 She is a contributor to The Huffington Post, sponsors and judges the Teen Writing Essay Contest for Gilda's Club NYC and is the editor of the ebook Living With Cancer: A Teen Perspective with a foreword by actress Emma Stone.
 Hurley is a founding board member of the Morbid Anatomy Museum in Brooklyn, New York.

 Personal life

 She is married to the publicist and artist manager Michael Pagnotta.
-Her twin sister, Tracy Hurley Martin, is CEO of Morbid Anatomy Museum and wife of Vince Clarke, a musician of Erasure and founding member of Yazoo and Depeche Mode.

-Tracy Hurley Martin and Tonya Hurley own and operate the TV and film production company Kill Your Darlings, Inc. together.